When can a puppy go outside?

 Before your pup is fully vaccinated the most important thing is to keep them safe.

-Don’t let them walk on the ground in public spaces and keep them away from other unvaccinated dogs.
+Carrying puppies in a crate is a great way of socialising them to new environments and experiences.
+However, don’t let them walk on the ground in public spaces and keep them away from other unvaccinated dogs.
 You should also avoid any areas that might attract animals such as foxes and rats.

-If your garden is safe, secure, and closed off from other dogs, there shouldn’t be any problems with them going outside straight away.
-But as we all know, not everyone lives in a house with a garden.
+If your garden is safe, secure, and closed-off from other dogs, there shouldn’t be any problems with your puppy going outside straight away.

-For dog owners living in flats, there might only be a shared communal garden which may be used by other dogs or visited by foxes which are common in large towns and cities.
+Not everyone lives in a house with a garden.
+For dog owners living in flats, there might only be a shared communal garden which may be used by other dogs, or visited by foxes which are common in large towns and cities.

-Have a look at our new puppy shopping list for these and lots of other ideas for things to buy for your new friend.
+Have a look at ournew puppy shopping list for these, and lots of other ideas for things to buy for your new friend.

 Sarah says: “One to two weeks following the final injection is normally enough before you can let your puppy outside.”